-- 1. When the landscape project is to be maintained by the Department, a maintenance cost estimate based on scheduled maintenance activities must be an attachment to the plans. - 2.
+When the landscape project is to be maintained by the Department, a maintenance cost estimate based on anticipated maintenance activities must be attached to the plans.
 When the landscape project is to be maintained by a local governmental entity, the maintenance plan will become an exhibit to the maintenance agreement.
 The local government should participate during development of the maintenance plan.